jeff-wise/Elea/README.md

 philosophy of the mind, these processes are often referred to with a folk prefix, such as folk-physics are folk-psychology, to refer to a colloquial understanding of complex processes.
 For the most part, these casual understandings are very effective.
-Most people don’t understand the equations/laws of physics, but they are still very adept at building things, moving things, and making predictions about events.
+Most people don't understand the equations/laws of physics, but they are still very adept at building things, moving things, and making predictions about events.
 Here we are interested in folk-computation, the way in which someone normally thinks about data and the